 In 1325 Joan de Bohun gave Domus Dei the manor of Broughton.
 In thanks, the brethren established a chantry in the south aisle, as a place to say masses for Joan and her relatives.

-In retribution for the murder, the citizens of Portsmouth were placed under greater excommunication.
+In retribution for the murder, the citizens of Portsmouth were excommunicated by the Pope.
 The excommunication was in place for 60 years and was only removed after leading citizens underwent a ritual of penance which involved being beaten by rods.
 The city also had to agree to erect a cross and a chapel where prayers for the Bishop's soul should be said every Good Friday.